 If placed on Financial Aid Suspension, notification is sent to the student and all forms of Title IV federal and state aid will be withdrawn for the next terms in which the student enrolls.
 The Financial Aid Office will review the academic progress of financial aid recipients once per year in May.
-Notification of suspension is sent via email to a student's CougarMail address and via postal mail.
+Notification of suspension is sent via e-mail to a student's CougarMail address.